 - Reduce pressure and strokes at the end, ideally finishing each side with one or two light strokes to keep the edge sharp and clean.

 - Use a stone or sharpener after filing for the sharpest edge

-- Files only cut forward, so don’t drag it backwards on the axe – Just push cut.
+- Files only cut forward, so don’t drag it backward on the axe – Just push cut.

-- Get a file card or brush to clean you file as you go, also like $10 (otherwise it will clog up, and gouges into the blade while you work).
+- Get a file card or brush to clean your file as you go, also like $10 (otherwise it will clog up, and gouge into the blade while you work).

 - The filed edge should be consistent in width and angle across the whole blade.

 - File with the single cut side.
 Axe files will often have a single cut and double cut side – the single cut (straight lines) will be smoother and remove less material per stroke.
 The double-cut side will crisscross and is for aggressive material removal.

 - Clamp the axe down in two places, or it will likely swivel as you push the file forward.